DanielMorsing/CV/README.md

 Work Experience
 -----------
+- 2016 April - 2017 June: Distributed Systems developer at Datadog.

+	Datadog is a systems monitoring platform that lets to see inside your system.
+It provides metrics, alerts, host maps and distributed tracing.
+My role at Datadog was mainly optimizing their data ingress systems, making sure that various time-series data could be efficiently stored.
 - 2015 August - 2015 November: Systems developer at InfluxData.

 	InfluxData develops and operates a Time-series database for use in systems monitoring and sensor collection.
 My role was optimizing the aggregation algorithms, which operated on a Map-Reduce framework.
 Additionally, I worked on optimizing the data intake path and reducing garbage collection pauses.

 - 2014 January - 2015 May: Systems developer at CloudFlare Inc.